hunterjackson/docs/source/jms.rst

 Kafka Connect JMS
 =======================

-The JMS Sink connector allows you to extract entries from a Kafka topic with the CQL driver and pass them to a JMS topic/queue.
+The JMS Sink connector allows you to extract entries from a Kafka topic and pass them to a JMS topic/queue.
-The connector allows you to specify the payload type sent to the JMS target:
+The connector allows you to specify the payload type sent to the JMS target via KCQL:

 1. JSON
 2. AVRO